mike99mac/minimy-mike99mac/README.md

     ...
     inet 192.168.1.229
     ```

-### Start a terminal or SSH session

-You can continue to work from a *terminal session*.

 On Ubuntu, *right click* anywhere on the desktop wallpaper and choose **Open in Terminal**.
 A console window should appear.

 On Raspbian, click the Raspberry icon in the upper left corner, then in the drop-down menu choose **Accessories** then **Terminal**.